Penalty Abatement - In Some Cases The IRS Will Reduce Or Eliminate A Taxpayer's Penalties On Their Debt.

 • In some cases partnerships or corporations may be approved for late filing penalties to be waived as well

-• Estate or gift tax returns don't qualify and penalties associated with them won't be allowed
+• Estate or gift tax returns don't qualify and penalties associated with those returns won't be abated

 • Estimated tax and accuracy related penalties won't be approved for penalty abatement either